What is a Vermont Annual Report?

 Annual Report Cost

-The cost to file an Annual Report in Vermont for a Corporation is $45 and the LLC is $35.
+The Annual Report filing fee for a Vermont Corporation is $45, and the LLC is $35.

 Corporations – Annual Reports for Vermont Corporations are due 2.5 months after the end of their fiscal year.
 Most Corporations use the calendar year as their fiscal year, meaning the end of their fiscal year is December 31st.
 For example, if your Corporation uses a calendar fiscal year, the Annual Report would be due by February 15th.

 LLCs – Annual Reports for Vermont LLCs are due 3.5 months after the end of their fiscal year.
 Most LLCs also use the calendar year as their fiscal year, meaning the end of their fiscal year is December 31st.
-For example, if your LLC uses a calendar fiscal year, the Annual Report would be due by March 15th.
+For example, if your LLC uses a calendar fiscal year, the Annual Report due date would be March 15th.